nishikantmandal007/Image_Captioning_ML_model/README.md

 # Image Captioning with Hugging Face API and Gradio

 This repository contains a simple yet powerful Image Captioning application using the Hugging Face API for image-to-text conversion and Gradio for creating an interactive and user-friendly interface.
-With this application, you can upload an image, and the model will generate a caption for it.
+The application leverages the **BLIP (Base Language Image Pre-training)** model for accurate image caption generation.

 ## Getting Started